estruyf/blog-content/content/posts/2021-04-15-securing-your-azure-functions-with-the-existing-authentication-configuration.md

 If you used the previous article's app registration, you would notice that you cannot log in straight away to your Azure Function.
 It will tell you it cannot retrieve an ID token.

-{{< blockquote type="Info" text="You do not have to follow these steps if you are never going to go directly to the Azure Function.
+{{< blockquote type="info" text="You do not have to follow these steps if you are never going to go directly to the Azure Function.
 For an App Service, this makes sense to do so." >}}

 You can solve this issue by setting the `oauth2AllowIdTokenImplicitFlow` property in the Azure AD app manifest to `true`, but that is not the end.
 When you would try it again, it will tell you the reply URL is not defined.